AdaCore/spark2014/docs/ug/spark_2014.rst

     (for all I in 1 ..
 10 => 1 / (I - 3) > 0)

 This quantified expression will never raise a run-time error, because the test is already false for the first value of the range, ``I = 1``, and the execution will stop, with the result value ``False``.
-However, |GNATprove|
-requires the expression to be run-time error free over the entire range, including ``I = 3``, so there will be an unproved VC for this case.
+However, |GNATprove| requires the expression to be run-time error free over the entire range, including ``I = 3``, so there will be an unproved check for the division by zero in this case.

 Pragma ``Assert_And_Cut``
 -------------------------